-Oral third-party verification is mandatory if neither form of written third-party verification is available.
 Third-party oral verification may be used when requests for written third-party verification forms have not been returned within a reasonable time-e.g., 10 business days.

-PHAs should document in the file the date and time of the telephone call or visit, the name of the person contacted, the telephone number, as well as the information confirmed.
+PHAs must document in the file the date and time of the telephone call or visit, the name of the person contacted, the telephone number, as well as the information confirmed.